danny-elz/MediaStore/README.md

 MediaStore is a Java-based application designed to manage and serve media content efficiently.
 It provides a robust backend for storing, retrieving, and managing various media files.

-## Features

-- **Media Management**: Store and organize media files such as images, videos, and audio.
-- **RESTful API**: Access and manage media content through a RESTful API.
-- **Scalability**: Designed to handle a large number of media files efficiently.

 ## Technology Stack

 - **Backend**: Java with Spring Boot